-Peace Now, First petitions against the outposts. http://peacenow.org.il/eng/content/first-petitions-against-outposts
+Peace Now, First petitions against the outposts. http://peacenow.org.il/eng/content/first-petitions-against-outposts economic standards will be equally applied to all communities everywhere."
+(6 July)

 Adalah Position Paper "On the Israeli Government's New Decision Classifying Communities as National Priority Areas", February 2010, Adalah - The Legal Center for the Arab Minority Rights in Israel, See also B'Tselem "By Hook and By Crook: Israeli Settlement Policy in the West Bank."
 July 2010, Summary